Best wireless surround sound systems

 - Go for a complete 5.1-channel wireless surround sound system from Sonos.

 - Choose a sound bar that can be expanded to 5.1 with wireless surround speakers.
-This is a great way to start small and grow your system over time.

 Hearing a movie's soundtrack the way the director intended is a powerful part of the home theater experience.
 But that hasn’t always been easy.
 Surround sound has traditionally involved a slew of wires and cables running all over the room.
 I can’t tell you how much time I’ve spent carefully hiding my system’s wires over the years.